 Delonghi Magnifica

-You’re looking at buying a bean to cup coffee machine, and these are a lot more about practicality than they are about espresso coffee quality, similarly to how SUVs are more about practicality than they are about speed.
+You’re looking at buying a bean to cup coffee machine, and these are a lot more about practicality than they are about espresso quality, similarly to how SUVs are more about convenience than they are about speed.
 So as you spend more on an SUV you’d expect more gains in creature comforts and features than power.

 It’s worth noting that upgrading your coffee beans is like putting performance fuel into your car rather than basic fuel, The better the coffee beans you put in your machine the better quality coffee you will get out of it!
 If you are tempted to try some quality beans have a look at mine from cworks.co.uk, click on the link below to receive 25% off your first order.

-Utilize discount code CBNC25 for 25% off your first order at Coffeeworks
+Use discount code CBNC25 for 25% off your first order at Coffeeworks

 Check Price - Amazon UK